 Take the ACT or SAT test in the spring of your junior year or, at the latest, by Sept. of your senior year.
+The University of Utah is test-optional for freshman entering fall 2021.

 Apply for admission to the University of Utah by Nov.
 1 to be considered for merit and diversity scholarships.
 If you are a diversity candidate, please complete all sections of the application.if you are planning on applying for federal aid and need based scholarships, please include your social security number on the admissions application.
 If your social security number is not provided, it will delay financial aid awarding.